What’s Intentional Retirement all about?

 One last thing.

 Before you get started, I want to formally introduce myself.
 You can read the long version over here, but for now I’ll keep it brief.
 My name is Joe Hearn and I’m a writer, newspaper columnist and financial planner.
-I’ve been helping people plan for retirement for nearly 20 years and I created Intentional Retirement for anyone looking to move beyond the conventional so they can live an intentional, meaningful life.
+I’ve been helping people plan for retirement for 25 years and I created Intentional Retirement for anyone looking to move beyond the conventional so they can live an intentional, meaningful life.

 Important: Just to be clear, this site is in no way related to my employment at Teckmeyer Financial.
 It is simply a place for me to aggregate my writing and make it available to anyone who finds it useful.
+Intentional Retirement is not a financial planning firm.
 The information at the site and in our products is general in nature and is not intended to be advice for your specific situation.
 For that type of advice you can contact a trusted adviser or contact me at the investment firm where I work and we can talk further.
 In addition, some of the links to products or books that I discuss or recommend at Intentional Retirement are affiliate links.
 This means that, at no additional cost to you, I will earn a small commission if you decide to purchase a product through one of these links.
 That being said, I recommend the products because I’ve used them and they work, not because I make a few bucks.
 Please don’t buy anything unless it will help you accomplish your goals for a meaningful retirement.